wentasah/boardproxy/README.md

 ## SSH ForcedCommand

-If you don't want to give your users shell access on your server, you can use SSH ForcedCommand to allows users executing just boardproxy and nothing more.
+If you don't want to give your users shell access on the boardproxy server, you can use SSH ForcedCommand to allow users to execute just the boardproxy command and nothing more.
 Typical configuration in `/etc/ssh/sshd_config` could look like this:

     Match Group students
       ForceCommand /usr/local/bin/boardproxy --allow-set-authorized-keys /run/my_boards